GinkleJeff/HyperCube/README.md

 HYPERCUBE
-NEW V1.5 UPDATE PATCH NOTES BAYBEEE!!
+NEW V1.6 UPDATE PATCH NOTES BAYBEEE!!

-Added New Cheats in the Menu (press ~ in the main menu)
+Removed shape_warcrimes Cheat in the Menu (press ~ in the main menu)

-Added new Bosses in Rush Mode (jump straight to the boss with B in main menu)
+Added a new Boss in Rush Mode (jump straight to the boss with B in main menu)

-Also added new bosses in the main game (waves 10, 20, and 30, is where you fight them)
+Added a new favicon!

-New Title Screeeen! (so cool and good looking)
+Added a dash mechanic, press ctrl while holding any direction!

-That is it for now, aside from new cheatcode system which i'll put in in normal features.
+That is it for now,

 HYPERCUBE